anthonydiiorio/Blog/content/posts/pizza/index.md

 ## Dough 🍕

-1. Mix the flour (All Purpose or Bread Flour), water, and yeast until fully hydrated
+1. Mix the flour, water, salt, and yeast until it forms into a dough ball
-2. Add the salt and mix until combined
-3. Add the olive oil
+2. Add the olive oil near end end of the mixing process
-4. Mix until the dough starts to become smooth and elastic
+3. Mix until the dough starts to become smooth and elastic
-5. If the dough is tough, let it rest for 5-10 minutes to relax the gluten, then continue mixing.
+4. If the dough is tough, let it rest for 5-10 minutes to relax the gluten, then continue mixing until smooth.

-Cover the bowl and rise for 2-3 hours or until doubled in size.
+Cover the bowl and let the dough  rise for 2-3 hours or until doubled in size.
 Weigh and form dough balls.
 Store in oiled, individual containers or in a proofing box.
 Refrigerate the dough balls for 1 to 7 days.
 Remove from the fridge 2-3 hours before baking.

 ## Baking 👨‍🍳